polyaxon/charts/README.md

 Polyaxon charts is a set of Helm charts for creating reproducible and maintainable deployments of Polyaxon and it's components with Kubernetes.

 N.B.
-This is a read-only repo, please file a PR in the main repo.
+This is a read-only repo, please open an issue ir create a PR in the main repo.

 This repo include: